dr-richard-barker/Space_Photography_Guide.io/CARA_Photoshop-AI_aligned/readme.md

-This folder contains images from the CARA mission that have realigned and cropped using the adobe bridge digital darkroom's AI assistant to assist with guideline placement and subsequent translocation.
+This folder contains images of duckweed for practice.